Dehqan: Pre-Islamic era

 In the pre-Islamic Sasanian Empire, the dehqans were considered minor landowners.
-The term dehqan emerged as a hereditary social class in the later Sassanid era, that managed local affairs and whom peasants were obliged to obey.
+The term dehqan emerged as a hereditary social class in the later Sasanian era that managed local affairs and whom peasants were obliged to obey.

-Following the suppression of the Mazdakite uprising, Khosrau I implemented social reforms which benefited the dehqans.
-Under the reign of Khosrau, who followed the same policies as his father, the dehqans gained influence as the backbone of the Sasanian army and as imperial tax collectors, eventually replacing the nobility as the base for the army under Khosrau's reforms.
+Following the suppression of the Mazdakite uprising, Khosrow I implemented social reforms which benefited the dehqans.
+Under the reign of Khosrow II, who followed the same policies as his father, the dehqans gained influence as the backbone of the Sasanian army and as imperial tax collectors, eventually replacing the nobility as the base for the army under Khosrow II's reforms.
 As their influence grew, they maintained Persian ethics, ideals and social norms which were later reawakened during medieval times in Islamic Persia.

 Islamic era

-In early Islamic texts, the dehqans function almost as local rulers under the Arab domain and the term was sometimes juxtaposed with marzabān ("marcher-lord, governor").
+In early Islamic texts, the dehqans function almost as local rulers under the Arab domain and the term was sometimes juxtaposed with marzbān ("marcher-lord, governor").
 By the 11th century, the dehqans were landowners or directly involved in agriculture; either the planting or the management of the land.
 Aside from their political and social role, the dehqans who were well versed in the history and culture of pre-Islamic Iran, played an important cultural role by serving rulers and princes as learned men.

 Iranians had not only preserved the ideals of the dehqans from the Sassanid times and brought them into the Islamic period, but they also inculcated these ideals to the minds of the ruling Arab aristocracy, who also fused with Iranians.
 In the 9th century, the Tahirids, who were of Persian dehqan origin, initiated a resurgence of Persian culture.

 During the Saljuq era, the dehqans played a major role as the Saljuqs turned to the dehqan aristocracy in order to govern their empire.
-The alliance between the dehqans and the Saljuqs actually created resentment among the Turcoman tribesmen after 1055 when Toghril Beg took over Baghdad.
-Due to the attachment of the dehqans to Iranian culture, the term dehqan had already become synonymous to "a Persian of noble blood" in contrast to Arabs, Turks and Romans.
-According to some sources, including Nezami 'Aruzi, the Iranian national poet Ferdowsi was also of the dehqan lineage.
+The alliance between the dehqans and the Saljuqs actually created resentment among the Turcoman tribesmen after 1055, when Toghril Beg took over Baghdad.
+Due to the attachment of the dehqans to Iranian culture, the term dehqan had already become synonymous with "a Persian of noble blood" in contrast to Arabs, Turks, Greeks and Romans.
+According to some sources, including Nizami 'Aruzi, the Iranian national poet Ferdowsi was also of the dehqan lineage.
 Another poet that refers to himself as a dehqan is Qatran Tabrizi who was also well versed about ancient Iran.
-His poetry is replete with the references to ancient Iranian characters and their role.
+His poetry is replete with references to ancient Iranian characters and their role.